-Before tackling the meaning of an unknown word, first determine if the word is a noun, verb, adjective, etc. Knowing whether a word is a thing, action, or description makes a big difference in easily understanding the word.
+Before tackling the meaning of an unknown word, first determine if the word is a noun, verb, adjective, etc. Knowing whether a word is a thing, action, or description makes a big difference in being able to understand the word.
 With the part of speech and the context of the rest of the sentence, readers will be able to visualize the word’s meaning in their heads.

 For example, imagine a student is given the following sentence: “The jubilant elf pranced happily around the toy shop on Christmas Eve.”

 Let us assume that the student does not know what “jubilant” means right away.
 First, the student can determine that this word is an adjective describing the elf.
 Based on what we know about elves, they are typically happy and joyful creatures.
 The sentence also explains that the elf is prancing happily around on Christmas Eve.
 Again, based on our knowledge of elves’ jobs, their work would be complete by Christmas.
-With all of this information in mind, what might the word “jubilant” mean to accurately describe the elf?
-It must mean something like proud or delighted!
+With all of this information in mind, what might the word “jubilant” mean to be able to accurately describe the elf?
+It must mean something like “proud” or “delighted!”

 This may seem like a long process – after all, why can’t we just check a dictionary?
 Over time and with lots of practice, this context clue exercise will speed and eventually take no longer than a few seconds!